 Summer time has its appeal too, with perfect weather to get out and explore.

 Our time in Munich of course involved a trip to the world famous Hofbrauhaus, well known for the annual Oktoberfest festivities.
-We enjoyed a night of great food (thanks to foodpedia) and good company.
+We enjoyed a night of great food and good company.
 The boys enjoyed several steins of beer each, and then there were the laughs that followed at their expense.

 You will enjoy a visit to the town square (Marienplatz), and a chance to see the town hall and other iconic sights in Bavarian Germany’s capital.